 To study biology at this level you need to have a grade 6 or better in GCSE biology or grade 6 or better in GCSE additional science, having studied for the higher tier papers.
-You also need to have a grade 6 or better in GCSE Maths, in addition to the general entry requirements.
+You also need to have a grade 5 or better in GCSE Maths, in addition to the general entry requirements.
 If you wish to study biological or medical sciences at university, you must take A level chemistry alongside biology.
+Be aware that the exams for this course include 20% of marks for applying higher level GCSE maths skills to data about Biology.
+New maths skills e.g. statistical tests are taught as part of the course.